edgedb/edgedb/docs/datamodel/objects.rst

 value.
 An object's identity is assigned upon creation and never changes.
 Referring to its id property yields its identity as a :eql:type:`uuid` value.
-Once set, the value of the ``id`` property cannot be changed or masked with a different :ref:`computable
+Once set, the value of the ``id`` property cannot be changed or masked with a different :ref:`computed
 <ref_datamodel_computables>` expression.

 Object types can *extend* other object types, in which case the